JacobCrabill/zigdown/README.md

 - [ ] Enabling TreeSitter parsers to be used in WASM modules
   - Requires filling in some libC stub functions (the TS parsers use quite a few functions from the C standard library that are not available in WASM)
-- [ ] Better handling of inline code spans & backtick strings
 - [ ] Character escaping
-- [ ] Complete NeoVim integration (w/ image rendering and auto-scrolling)
+- [ ] Deeper NeoVim integration: image rendering and auto-scrolling
-  - Requires writing a renderer in Lua using NeoVim APIs
 - [ ] [Link References](https://spec.commonmark.org/0.31.2/#link-reference-definition)
 - [ ] GitHub-flavored note/info boxes? (not a fan of the syntax, but such is life)
 - [ ] Color schemes for syntax highlighting